“We believe in building a culture of high standards” — Jeff Bezos

 - Internet-Related Topics: Being an e-commerce company, Amazon needs software engineers who understand how the world wide web works.
 Being familiar with the fundamentals of browser functions, DNS, and TCP/IP is yet another essential skill to have.

 - Machine Learning and Artificial Intelligence: Amazon is one of the front-runners in the technology space, and being familiar with basic AI-ML concepts and algorithms can set you apart.
-Understand how train/test protocols work in data-driven modeling and have an idea of how to deal with any ML problem given to you.
+The key Amazon interview preparation strategy here is to understand how train/test protocols work in data-driven modeling and have an idea of how to deal with any ML problem given to you.

-For a list of sample questions, read Amazon Interview Questions.
+For a list of sample questions, read Amazon Interview Questions here.

 Getting hired at Amazon is not easy.
-Here are some tips to get you through the process:
+Here are some Amazon interview preparation tips to get you through the process:

 1. Leverage Amazon's Published Resources